manwaring/serverless-plugin-test-helper/examples/custom-ts/README.md

-# Example project with custom configuration
+# Example TypeScript project with custom configuration

 1. [Overview of custom configuration options](#custom-configuration)
 1. [Steps to deploy and test the app](#deploying-and-testing-the-example-app)